Should You Hire a Painter or Do It Yourself?

 Inside there are solid floors, reachable ceilings, and uniformly bright working light.
 Outside, uneven ground makes it difficult to set ladders and reach roof overhangs.
 Nature isn’t your friend here either: Morning dew can cause paint adhesion problems and storms can ruin still-wet paint.

 One room or the whole house?

 Applying one coat in one room is a reasonable DIY Saturday project (especially if you have help and beer).
 If you multiply the time spent moving furniture, prepping walls, and sanding old trim by the number of rooms in the house, you might want to hire folks in painter’s overalls.
 It’s the same outside.
 You can probably tackle one shady garage wall that needs a little scraping and sanding plus a coat of paint, but covering all surfaces of the house is usually best left to a pro.

 Painting one story may be within the scope of a DIYer.
 Two stories means extension ladders and scaffolding—probably contractor territory.

 New work or repair?

 If a remodeling contractor leaves smoothly finished drywall, prep work is eliminated and the painting can begin.
-Where walls or siding need a lot of scraping, spackling, and sanding, the same-size project can take twice as long.
+Where walls or siding need a lot of scraping, spackling, and sanding, the same-sized project can take twice as long.

 Same color or stark change?